zoharl3/minimize_cpp_header/README.md

-# Extract an interface from a C++ header to ease template instantiation for reducing compilation time
+# Minimize C++ header
+This tool assists with delegating template instantiation to another file, thus reducing compilation time.
+It extract an interface from a C++ header.

 Given a C++ header, this tool creates a similar lean header file without definitions (function bodies) and that includes only declarations.
 The purpose is to reduce compilation time of a critical cpp file that includes it by moving template instantiation to a separate file.